Fast randomized iteration: diffusion Monte Carlo through the lens of numerical linear algebra: Convergence

-In the schemes that we consider, we apply a similar randomization to speed matrix vector multiplication at each iteration of the algorithm (though our compression rules depend on the vector appearing in the product).
+In the schemes that we consider, we apply a similar randomization to speed matrix vector multiplication at each iteration of the algorithm (though our compression rules vary in distribution from iteration to iteration).
 As explored below, the consequence is that any stability property of the original, deterministic iteration responsible for its convergence, will be weakened by the randomization and that effect may introduce an additional $n$ dependence in the cost of the algorithm to achieve a fixed accuracy.
 The compression rule must therefore be carefully constructed to minimize error.
-This is discussed in detail in Section~\ref{sec:rr}.
+Compression rules are discussed in detail in Section~\ref{sec:rr}.
 In this section, we consider the error resulting from \eqref{Rit} and \eqref{Ritpert} for an unspecified compression rule satisfying the generic error properties established (with caveats) in Section~\ref{sec:rr}.
 Both because it provides a dramatic illustration of the need to construct accurate compression rules and because of its importance in practical applications, we pay particular attention to the case in which $\mathcal{M}$ is an $\varepsilon$-perturbation of the identity.
 Our results rely on classical techniques in the numerical analysis of deterministic and stochastic dynamical systems and, in particular, are typical of basic results concerning the convergence of stochastic approximation (see e.g.\ \cite{KushnerYin:2003:SA} for a general introduction and \cite{MoulinesBach:2011:SGD} for results in the context of machine learning) and interacting particle methods (see e.g.\ \cite{DelMoral:2004:FK} for a general introduction and \cite{Rousset:2006:QMC} for results in the context of QMC).
 They concern the mean squared size of the difference between the output, $V_t^m,$ of the randomized scheme and the output, $v_t,$ of its deterministic counterpart and are chosen to efficiently highlight important issues such as the role of stability properties of the deterministic iteration \eqref{Mit}, the dependence of the error on the size of the solution vector, $n,$ and the role of dynamic self-averaging.
 More sophisticated results (such as Central Limit Theorems and asymptotic and non-asymptotic exponential bounds on deviation probabilities) are possible following developments in, for example, \cite{KushnerYin:2003:SA} and \cite{DelMoral:2004:FK, Rousset:2006:QMC}.
+In the interest of reducing the length of this article we list the proofs of all of our results separately in a supplemental document.